gagan-bansal/extend-geojson-properties/README.md

   propertyMap:[  // array of mapping among the  items that need to be extend
                  // to geojson as properties
     {
-      geoProperty:  // output geojson will have property key by 'prop1' name dataProperty:'attr2'
+      geoProperty: 'prop1' // output geojson will have property by 'prop1' name dataProperty:'attr2' // json property that need to be extended to geojson
-        // json key (in this case key name 'attr2')
+        // in this case property name 'attr2'
-        // that need to be extended to geojson
+    },
+    //many more rules can be added
-    }, {
+    {
       geoProperty: ,
       dataProperty:
     },